Ankitchaudharyy/Alphatech_HashHacks4/README.md

 *Problem Statement* :-

-1. While Training in the Gym, theres always a chance of injuring oneself due to **wrong posture** or improper handling of equipment.
+1. While Training in the Gym, there's always a chance of injuring oneself due to **wrong posture** or improper handling of equipment.

 2. To prevent injuries due to wrong posture, experienced gym trainers must have an eye on the person performing exercises but in india,    most of the gyms have 2 to 4 trainers at most and thus it's **not possible for trainer to give a personalized feedback about the posture to every one** exercising in the gym.